 The Review’s commentary and contemporary chapters feature a wealth of in-depth analysis, helping paint a clear picture of housing across the UK.
 It is authored by experts from the sector and beyond; it features over 200 charts and tables for those who need information about housing policy and finance.

 We all know how important it is to learn and grow as a housing professional.
 The UK Housing Review is the ultimate what you need to know – bringing together different voices, thinking and analysis to help your thinking evolve.

 Regardless of your role, tenure or specialism, the UK Housing Review will have something for you.

-2022 marks three decades since the UK Housing Review began.
-Our 2022 anniversary edition references key milestones and developments from the past 30 years, helping you understand the direction of travel for our housing sector, the current context we live in, and what we should do to create a better future.
+2023 sees the publication of the thirty first UK Housing Review.
+A contemporary housing bible the 2023 edition references key milestones and developments, helping you understand the direction of travel for our housing sector, the current context we live in, and what we should do to create a better future.

 The UK Housing Review is a considerable publication, and we know not everyone will want to read every word printed.
 You may pick one or two chapters to digest that is relevant to you, or, if you’re a bit more of a research-bod, you might spend some time unpicking each of the sections.
 Whatever you choose, the content is there for you to use as and when you feel you need it.

 Steve Moseley | Group Director, Governance, Strategy and Communications, L&Q